Advising Guide for Study Abroad in

 - Study abroad is a great way to satisfy your KU Core requirements.
 Therefore, you might consider reserving some of your KU Core classes to take abroad.

 - Scholarships are available for study abroad both through KU Study Abroad & Global Engagement and national organizations.
 Research your opportunities early.

-- Courses to take at KU: There may be certain courses within the Health & Physical Education curriculum that you should plan to take at KU.
+- Courses to take at KU: There may be certain courses within the Physical Education Plus curriculum that you should plan to take at KU.
 Meet with your academic advisor to learn more about any restrictions that may exist in your curriculum so that you can effectively plan for a study abroad experience.

 - Schedule a meeting with an academic advisor during your first semester at KU to discuss your graduation year plan and identify specific courses as well as specific timing opportunities for your study abroad experience.